fermyon/spin-dotnet-sdk/readme.md

 `samples/Fermyon.PetStore` includes a sample (very basic) database-backed application using Postgres.
 Before running the sample, you must:

-* Create a Postgres database contain the tables in the `sql` directory
+* Create a Postgres database containing the tables in the `sql` directory
 * Set the `SPIN_APP_PG_CONN_STR` environment variable to the connection string for the database.
   The connection string is in space-separated format e.g. `user=foo password=bar dbname=test host=127.0.0.1`